InfectedIsm/proof-of-security/README.md

 # Proof of Security

-Journal of my learning progress in blockchain programming and security
+Journal of my learning progress in blockchain programming and security.
+Don't forget to check also my ["before day 1 section!"](#Before-DAY-1)

 #### DAY 43 16-mar-2023
 - Studying the Frax contest (aug-2022).
 I've heard a lot about this stablecoin, that's a good way to learn more about it, and train my auditing skills at the same time!